mcdonaldcm7/alx-low_level_programming/0x12-singly_linked_lists/README.md

 	list_len: A function that returns the number of elements in a linked list_t list.

 	add_node: Adds a new node at the beginning of a list_t list and returns the address of the new element.

+	add_node_end: Adds a new node at the end of a list_t and returns the address of the new element, or NULL if it failed.

+	free_list: Frees a list_t list